BECAUSE IT'S ABOUT SEEING YOUR BEST! CALL 937-226-7870

 If the glands become clogged, the eyelids become red and irritated.
 Eventually, the quality of your tears become compromised and a dry eye ensues.
 If the condition becomes chronic, the lids thicken and the glands which secrete the lubrication portion of our tears stop functioning properly.
 The lids, conjunctiva, and the cornea may become involved.
 The symptoms vary from a mild red eye, to an irritated dry eye, to severe corneal involvement.

-In addition the glands of the eyelid may become infected with a resultant stye (external hordeolum) or clogged with hardening of material further back.
-This non-infectious infiltration of the gland is known as a chalazion.
+In addition, the glands of the eyelid may become infected with a resultant stye (external hordeolum) or clogged with hardening of material further back.
+This non-infectious infiltration of the gland is known as a Chalazion.
 They often result after the presence of a stye.
 Treatment is the same hot compress and massage.
-Most chalazions will respond to hot compress and massages.
+Most Chalazions will respond to hot compress and massages.
 Treatment may take 2-3 weeks.
-If hot compress and massage are either impractical or fail to resolve the problem then injection with steroids or surgical removal may be advised.
+If hot compress and massage are either impractical or fail to resolve the problem then steroid/antibiotic drops may be used or surgical removal may be advised.
 Remember, most cases of blepharitis are chronic.
 Thus, hot compress and lid scrubs may be a life long event.

 Is There Anything Else That I Can Do to Eliminate Symptoms?